Can I register for Goods and Services?

 What do I need to do to become prequalified?

-Building and construction prequalification is managed by the Department of Treasury and Finance.
-Information on how to register as a consultant or contractor is located
+Building and construction contractor prequalification and consultant prequalification is managed by the Department of Treasury and Finance.
+Information on how to register as a consultant or a building and construction contractor is located

 Roads and bridges prequalification is managed by the Department of State Growth.
-Information on how to become a prequalified contractor can be located on the
+Information on how to become a prequalified contractor for roads and bridges can be located on the

 Department of State Growth website.
 Interstate contractors already prequalified with another participating road authority may seek to have their prequalification status recognised by State Growth and a 'Registration Form' (for Mutual Recognition') can be downloaded from the State Growth website.

-Who do I contact to register for building and construction work?
+Who do I contact to register for building and construction or consultancy work?

-The Procurement and Property Branch within the Department of Treasury and Finance manages the Treasury building construction consultant and contractor prequalification schemes.
+The Procurement, Risk and Contract Management Branch within the Department of Treasury and Finance manages the building and construction consultant and the building and construction contractor prequalification schemes.
 The Department also manages contractor registration and mutual recognition under the

 National Prequalification System for Non-residential Building (the NPS).